-DS264 OB AND GYN ULTRASOUND II (3.0 credits/60 clock hours) Sonographic description and recognition of multiple fetal syndromes, genetic malformations and anomalies will be introduced, e.g. Triploidy, Turner Syndrome, VACTERL Sequence, etc. High-Risk pregnancies including, but not limited to twin pregnancies, gestational diabetes, and pre-eclampsia will be discussed and reviewed.
-Development and performance of ultrasound exams, (e.g., Biophysical Profiles, First Trimester Screening, Second Trimester Anatomical Survey, and Amniotic Fluid Index) utilized to evaluate for these abnormalities.
-Continues to explore the use of ultrasound in the diagnosis of gynecologic abnormalities, including ovarian, uterine, and adnexal disease.
-Emphasizes the techniques of scanning the pelvis for all ages.
-Presents Doppler and Color Doppler applications in obstetrics and gynecology.
+DS264 OBSTETRIC AND GYNECOLOGIC ULTRASOUND II (3.0 credits/60 clock hours) This course continues to build upon obstetrical and gynecological knowledge information discussed in Obstetrical I and Gynecologic Ultrasound.
+Emphasis is on the sonographic description and recognition of multiple pathologic processes in the female pelvis and fetus.
+Multiple fetal syndromes, genetic malformations and anomalies will be introduced, e.g. Triploidy, Turner Syndrome, VACTERL Sequence, etc. Development and performance of ultrasound exams, (e.g., Biophysical Profiles, Second Trimester Anatomical Survey, and Amniotic Fluid Index) utilized to evaluate for these abnormalities will be continued.
+Doppler and Color Doppler applications in obstetrics and gynecology will be presented.
 This course includes an integrated, hands-on scanning component with required competency assessment.
 Prerequisite: Must be enrolled in DMS, DPP, or DMP programs.